 If you don’t — and why should you — feel free to use a meta online virus scanner like VirusTotal to verify the file.
 Be aware however, that because the fix uses “hacking techniques” such as injection and hooking, it could trigger anti-virus software without being harmful.

-There are currently no known issues with using the fix.
+There are currently no known issues with the fix.

 Contact And Support

-- The fix will now respect the inversion setting of the y-axis
+- The fix now respects the vertical inversion setting